LaurenGold/Planetary-Visor/README.md

 ## About
 Planetary Visor is our virtual reality tool to visualize orbital and rover-based datasets the ongoing traverse of the NASA Curiosity rover in Gale Crater.
 Data from orbital spectrometers provide insight about the composition of planetary terrains.
 Meanwhile, Curiosity rover data provide fine-scaled localized information about Martian geology.
 By visualizing the intersection of the orbiting instrument's field of view with the rover-scale topography, and providing interactive navigation controls, Visor constitutes a platform for users to intuitively understand the scale and context of the Martian geologic data under scientific investigation.
+A large polyhedron represents a single pixel from the CRISM instrument on the Mars Reconnaissance Orbiter (MRO), a satellite orbiting Mars.
+The shape of the pixel indicates the angle of incidence of  the MRO when it scanned the ground.
+In your right hand, a spectral plotter shows the spectral CRISM reading of the pixel.
+As you drag the pixel around with the right hand trigger button, you can relocate the pixel, dynamically plotting captured spectra of the terrain.
 ## Downloads
 a.
 [Quest/Quest2](https://drive.google.com/drive/u/0/folders/1saZhpeA-oVFzD2kpPOjG9ppVDmhHgpDY)
 b.
 [Mac](https://drive.google.com/drive/u/0/folders/17XL8BXiAt1yD2579Hp4jL3Yb1FRPufyY)
 c.
 [Windows](https://drive.google.com/drive/u/0/folders/17XL8BXiAt1yD2579Hp4jL3Yb1FRPufyY)
 ## Contents
 This repository contains a Unity project with a cross-platform VR scene, as well as a desktop scene.
 To use Planetary Visor in VR, open the “Visor Main XR scene”.
 To use Visor in desktop mode, open the “Desktop Visor” scene.
 ## Import your own datasets